unachka/unachka/README.md

-### Hi there, my name is Una and I am a Data Scientist with Finance and Accounting background 👋
+### Hi there, my name is Una and I am a Data Scientist with Finance background 👋

 I am a lifelong learner

 I am currently working on
-  Volunteering at Atlytics
+  Volunteering at Atlytics <br />
-  Consulting at Tangible AI as a Data Scientist
+  Consulting at Tangible AI as a Data Scientist<br />

-I am currently learning
+I am currently learning<br />
   Data Engineering

 What I love to do in my free time
-  Travel
+  Travel<br />
-  Learn new skills
+  Learn new skills<br />
-  Food lover and amatuer wine expert
+  Food lover and amatuer wine expert<br />

 How to reach me: 📫